elizagrames/litsearchr/README.md

 Getting started
 ------------------------------------------
-Check out the litsearchr website at <https://elizagrames.github.io/litsearchr> or install the package in R with remotes::install_github("elizagrames/litsearchr").
+Check out the litsearchr website at <https://elizagrames.github.io/litsearchr> or install the package in R with remotes::install_github("elizagrames/litsearchr", ref="main").

 Comments, suggestions, bugs, and questions
 ------------------------------------------